What Is A Cooling Tower?

 Geareducer® Solutions – Gearboxes are available in a variety of designs and reduction ratios to accommodate the different fan speeds and horsepowers of cooling towers.
 The Marley Geareducer Solutions program lets customers order a new replacement gearbox for a tower from SPX, or a factory-trained technician can repair an existing gearbox or rebuild a gearbox using Marley OEM parts.

-Drift eliminators – Designed to remove water droplets from the discharged air, drift eliminators cause the air and droplets to make sudden changes in direction.
+Drift eliminators – Designed to remove water droplets from the discharged air and reduce loss of process water, drift eliminators cause the air and droplets to make sudden changes in direction.
 This causes the drops of water to be separated from the air and deposited back into the tower.

 Nozzles – Crossflow configuration permits the use of a gravity-flow distribution system with a nozzle such as the Marley ST. With this system, the supply water is elevated to hot water distribution basins above the fill and then flows over the fill (by gravity) through nozzles located in the distribution basin floor.
 Counterflow configuration necessitates the use of a pressure type system of closed pipe and spray nozzles like the Marley NS.